Ernst Ising: Work

 A ferromagnetic interaction tends to align spins, and an antiferromagnetic tends to antialign them.

 The spins can be thought of as living on a graph, where each node has exactly one spin, and each edge connects two spins with a nonzero value of J. If all the Js are equal, it is convenient to measure energy in units of J. Then a model is completely specified by the graph and the sign of J.

 The antiferromagnetic one-dimensional Ising model has the energy function:

 where i runs over all the integers.
 This links each pair of nearest neighbors.

 In his 1924 PhD thesis, Ising solved the model for the 1D case.
 In one dimension, the solution admits no phase transition.
 On the basis of this result, he incorrectly concluded that his model does not exhibit phase transition in any dimension.

-It was only in 1949 that Ising knew the importance his model attained in scientific literature, 25 years after his Ph.D thesis.
+It was only in 1949 that Ising knew the importance his model attained in scientific literature, 25 years after his Ph.D. thesis.
 Today, each year, about 800 papers are published that use the model to address problems in such diverse fields as neural networks, protein folding, biological membranes and social behavior.

+The Ising model had significance as a historical step towards recurrent neural networks.
+Glauber in 1963 studied the Ising model evolving in time, as a process towards equilibrium (Glauber dynamics), adding in the component of time.
+Shun'ichi Amari in 1972 proposed to modify the weights of an Ising model by Hebbian learning rule as a model of associative memory, adding in the component of learning.
+This was popularized as the Hopfield network (1982).